INTO-CPS-Association/DTaaS/README.md

 [library](servers/lib) and
 [runner](servers/execution/runner)
 microservices are functional at present.
-These are packages are available on [github](https://github.com/orgs/INTO-CPS-Association/packages?repo_name=DTaaS).
+These packages are available on [github](https://github.com/orgs/INTO-CPS-Association/packages?repo_name=DTaaS).

 Please see the